ItaySharabi/Search-Algorithms/MarblesPuzzle/README.md

 ## Rules:
 Moving marbles of any color is possible in 4 directions: UP, DOWN, LEFT, RIGHT, Unless the marble is blocked in that direction.
+The `costs` of moving marbles:

+Red - 1

+Blue - 2

+Green - 10

+Yellow - 1 (Only in 5x5 Game Boards)

 Try getting from this initial board state:

 <img src="https://user-images.githubusercontent.com/63110245/170682891-17fc3b36-16ae-4e4c-88b3-352cbf9d0931.png" width="200" height="175">